-Aircraft assigned to the areas can be dispatched for any Fire Mission allowed under the DNRC 1500 manual.
+Aircraft assigned to the areas can be dispatched for any fire mission allowed under the DNRC 1500 manual.
 Pre-season and post-season non-fire dispatching will occur at the DNRC Aviation Support Facility (ASF), through the Chief pilot or designee.

-DNRC fire managers may order helicopters directly and for local assignments using procedures established locally between the DNRC Land Office and the host dispatch center.
 These helicopters may be dispatched to other DNRC field offices with approval from the Area Fire Manager or his/her designated representative (duty officer).